Cookie consent management tool by TermsFeed Self-guided Kayaking in Lysefjord, Norway | Nature Travels

 Time required to kayak the full length of the fjord one way (42km) will vary depending on factors such as wind and weather conditions and your own fitness and ability, but typically 2-4 days from Forsand (not including any additional days you may to add for hiking).

-From the end of fjord, at Lysebotn, you can take the public ferry (with your kayaks) back to Forsand.
+From the end of fjord, at Lysebotn, if suitable connections are available you can take the public ferry (with your kayaks) back to Forsand.

 Alternatively, take some extra days to return by kayak along the fjord and enjoy the beauty of the landscape from a fresh perspective.